la-ninpre/Putnik/README.md

 Putnik is rough condensed cyrillic display font.
 It is primarily inspired by runic script, early cyrillic script and wooden pagan inscriptions.
 This font is non-professional, though.

+Putnik was made especially for [short-movie by Ilya Osenev](https://www.youtube.com/watch?v=VteH0cZsxPg) with the same name.

 Font is made with Inkscape and FontForge.

 ## Glyph set